A Dialogue of Comfort against Tribulation: The Fourth Temptation (Chapters II–IV)

-The Loss of Outward Things (Chapters V-XVI)
+The Loss of Outward Things (Chapters V–XVI)

 Anthony states that the value of outward goods is greatly exaggerated; they can be lost easily (V).
 The possession of land does not offer any more security than other forms of wealth (VI).
 The outward ‘goods of fortune’ and one's reputation should be used to benefit one's earthly life and increase merit, “with God’s help”, in the afterlife (VII).
 There is a limited value of being wealthy in this life (VIII).

 Anthony considers fame or one's good name.
 Its value is also exaggerated and can even be harmful, especially when people hate or envy us (IX).
 Some men prefer flattery over honesty so much they hire flatterers as advisors.
 Vincent tells a story about a prelate who asked an ambassador for advice and afterwards rebuked him for his honesty.
 Anthony responds with a story about King Ladislaus I of Hungary, who if he was honestly and deservedly praised, would let it pass unremarked, but if he received flattery he would tell the flatterer to not praise him with lies (X).

 Anthony explains that positions of authority are of little value if they are only desired for worldly advantage.
 Most men only want positions of power so that they can order people around.
 Vincent interjects that there is still a certain pleasure in making people bow and do reverence.
 Anthony replies that even princes cannot always have their way and their responsibilities are more burdensome (XI).
 Outward goods, when desired only for worldly advantage, have little value for the body and can cause great harm for the soul (XII).
-Anthony points out that in the imminent Turkish persecutions those who have a greater desire to keep their possessions than faith will keep their worldly goods and those who have a stronger faith than the desire to keep their possessions will loses their worldly goods (XIII).
+Anthony points out that in the imminent Turkish persecutions those who have a greater desire to keep their possessions than faith will keep their worldly goods and those who have a stronger faith than the desire to keep their possessions will lose their worldly goods (XIII).
 Vincent acknowledges that the temptation to give up one's faith to keep one's worldly possessions is the strongest of all temptations.
 Anthony has Vincent play the role of a great lord who wants to keep his possessions.
 Vincent, as the lord, says he can outwardly confess the Great Turk's faith while secretly remaining a Christian.
 Anthony responds that God is not fooled and neither will the Great Turk.
 A person cannot serve both God and Mammon.
 He also points out that even if one denies the faith that is no guarantee one will be able to keep one's property (XIV).